- 6 Things to Consider Before Early Application Deadlines - October 15, 2017

 Consider talking to a professional if your child’s shyness is significantly impacting their life.

 If you’re especially worried or overwhelmed regarding your child’s shyness, there’s nothing wrong with asking for help.
-A guidance counselor or other counseling professional’s education and experience can be very useful if shyness, social anxiety, or similar difficulties are having a significant negative impact on your child’s life.
+A guidance counselor or other counseling professional’s education and experience can be very useful if shyness, social anxiety, or similar difficulties are having a significantly negative impact on your child’s life.

 These professionals may be able to help you better understand the roots of your child’s social difficulties, as well as possible solutions.
 They can suggest concrete strategies and practices that may help your child to get more comfortable with public presentations, social interactions, and similar stressful situations.